tensorflow/models/official/projects/waste_identification_ml/README.md

 Instance segmentation models for identification of recyclables on conveyor belts.

-Note: These are demo models built on limited datasets.
-If you’re interested in updated versions of the models, or in using models trained on specific materials, reach out to waste-innovation-external@google.com
+We provide retraining and fine-tuning utilities, but if you're interested in partnering more closely with us reach out to waste-innovation-external@google.com

 ## Overview